zangrcar/ts2g2/docs/index.md

 ### Graphs to timeseries conversion

 Graphs are converted back to timeseries by sampling node values from the graph following different strategies.
-The following strategies have been implemented so far:
+Below, we provide a short snippet of code, to illustrate how this can be done.

- - random node
+    timegraph.to_sequence(model.ToSequenceVisitorSlidingWindow()\
- - random node neighbour
+    .next_node_strategy(tts.StrategySelectNextNodeRandomlyFromFirstGraph())\
- - random node degree
+    .next_value_strategy(tts.StrategyNextValueInNodeRandomForSlidingWindow().skip_every_x_steps(1))\
- - random walk
+    .ts_length(50))\
- - random walk with restart
+    .draw_sequence()

- - random walk with jump
+When choosing the next node, the following strategies have been implemented so far: random node, random node neighbour, random node degree, random walk, random walk with restart, random walk with jump.

 ## Publications